Railroad electrification in the United States: Rocky Mountain Division (Harlowton to Avery)

 The first division to be electrified was the Rocky Mountain Division from Harlowton, Montana to Avery, Idaho.
 This covered a distance of 438 mi and began electric operation in 1917.
 The electrification remained in operation until 1974, when diesel locomotives took over.
 There were two main reasons for electrifying this division.
 The first was to get through the Bitter Root Mountains, which are steeply graded.
 The second was that the line passes through an important forest reserve of the US Government.
 Steam trains were a fire hazard, and thus electric trains lessened the risk.

 Coast Division (Othello to Tacoma/Seattle)

 The second division to be electrified was the Coast Division between Othello, Washington to Tacoma, and to Black River just south of Seattle.
 This covered a distance of 207 mi and began electric operation in 1919.
 The electrification remained in operation until 1972, when diesel locomotives took over.
 The main reason for electrifying was to get over the Saddle Mountains.

 Norfolk and Western Railway

 The Norfolk and Western Railway (N&W) had an electrified district of 52 mi from Bluefield to Iaeger, West Virginia, between 1913 and 1950.
 It was an 11 kV, 25 Hz overhead electrification in a mountain region with a major tunnel (Elkhorn Tunnel).
+When the grade was bypassed with a new line in 1950, the line was abandoned.
+Despite most other US railroads dieselizing at this time, the N&W would not begin this process until 1955, thus making the Elkhorn Grade the last American electric rail line to be replaced by steam traction.